csbio/orobas/README.md

 # Orobas

-Orobas is an R package for scoring chemogenomic CRISPR screening data.
+Orobas is an R package (with Python modules) for scoring chemical-genetic CRISPR screening data.

 ## Overview

-Orobas provides a set of tools and workflows for analyzing chemogenomic CRISPR screen datasets.
+Orobas provides a set of tools for analyzing chemogenomic CRISPR screen datasets.
 It streamlines the scoring of drug-gene interactions by combining essential R and Python modules in a reproducible environment.

 This package is designed for researchers studying synthetic lethality, chemical-genetic interactions, and functional genomics.